An example of a bespoke workshop to implement epistemic Inquiry into a Grade 8 Unit in Biology on Genetics and evolution

 One days workshop (unlimited number of teachers) 750 CHF

-Bespoke programmes for a year with between 3 and 5 days of workshop/model lessons/lesson observation/debrief sessions.
+A year with between 3 and 4 days of workshop/model lessons/lesson observation/debrief sessions is the normal way to help schools implement this approach

 Epistemic inquiry involves exploring questions such as: